Images of planets may be captured with a web camera and a telescope using prime focus method and eyepiece projection method.

 The prime focus method involves replacing the web camera’s lens with the lens (or mirror) of a telescope.

 The eyepiece projection method involves projecting an image onto the web camera’s sensor with the help of an eyepiece.

-In planetary imaging, our goal is to record 2-3 minute videos of the planet we wish to image and then use a software to extract still image frames from this video (remember videos are just still images displayed in sequence), scroll through the frames and look for the best-looking image (sharp, clear, with lots of details), and then use the software to look for other images that are similar in quality.
-These frames will be aligned automatically and then combined to form one single image.
-Comparing all other frames one at a time with the best-looking image is called registering, while the process of putting all those similar frames on top of the other, aligning them automatically, and then combining all of them to form one single image is called stacking.
+Record 2-3 minute videos of the planet and then use a software to extract still image frames from the video.
+Look for the best-looking image (sharp, clear, with lots of details) and then use a software to look for other images that are similar in quality.
+These frames will be registered (compared and aligned automatically) and then stacked (combined) to form one single image using a software such as IRIS (Windows) or SIRIL (Linux).

 © Anthony Urbano (Manila, Philippines)